bekriebel/chrome-tellTaleTab-rehash/README.markdown

 ### Changelog
 * `2.0.1 - 02/01/2010`
-    Forced chet.luther's source to create the rehash.
+    Forked chet.luther's source to create the rehash.
 	Removed SugarCRM support (this had a wide filter that I was not comfortable releasing).
 	Added Google Voice support
 	Tested to ensure the memory leaks did not continue.
 (No promises, but this seems to be working for me!)